Demi Moore Reveals She Suffered a Miscarriage While Dating Ashton Kutcher

 She's an actress, a producer, a mother of three and so much more.
 However, the 56-year-old star's road to success wasn't an easy one.

-Moore opened up about the obstacles she's overcome in life for Harper's Bazaar's October issue.
+Moore opened up about the obstacles she's overcome in life to The New York Times and for Harper's Bazaar's October issue.

 According to the magazine, Moore experienced a "nomadic childhood"—one in which she traveled across the country with her parents and her brother.
 The painful experiences started at an early age.
 At one point during the interview, Moore recalled rushing to revive her mother after an overdose.